testdrivenio/django-aloe-bdd/example_bdd/README.md

     | id | email | username |
 ```

-New feature:
+No new Python functions are required.
+You reused all of your steps!
+Tests pass without any intervention.

-"A user should be able to add another user as a friend."
+You need one last piece of functionality to get this feature off the ground.
+Users can get a list of their friends, but how do they make new friends?
+You think of a new scenario: "a user should be able to add another user as a friend."
+Users should be able to call an API to create a friendship with another user.
+You know the API works if a record gets created in the database.

 **example/features/friendship.feature**